cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack-juno-do-not edit-will be deleted.rst

-In future this file will be created with the help of cloudmesh simplifying asccess to multiple heterogeneous cooulds on FutureGrid.
+In future this file will be created with the help of cloudmesh simplifying asccess to multiple heterogeneous cooulds on FutureSystems.

 List flavors
 ------------